Amended, Board of Trustees July 15, 2025

 Shared Collections

-- In addition to the East Greenbush Community Library’s own collections, the library also participates in system-wide shared collections through the Upper Hudson Library System (UHLS).
+- In addition to the Library’s own collections, the Library also participates in system-wide shared collections through the Upper Hudson Library System (UHLS).
 Responsibility for selection and collection management decisions is shared among UHLS and member libraries.
 All requests for reconsideration of material in any of the UHLS shared collections should be directed to the Upper Hudson Library System Executive Director.

 Responsibilities:

-- It is the responsibility of the library director, library staff, and Board of Trustees to adhere to the principles and concepts stated in the Collection Management Policy.
+- It is the responsibility of the Library’s Director, staff, and Board to adhere to the principles and concepts stated in this Policy.

 Definitions:

-- The words HOLDINGS and MATERIALS are synonymous and refer to the East Greenbush Community Library’s collection of physical and digital books, magazines, video, audio, pamphlets, toys, games, technology, and any other pertinent materials.
+- The words HOLDINGS and MATERIALS are synonymous and refer to the Library’s collection of physical and digital books, magazines, video, audio, pamphlets, toys, games, technology, and any other pertinent materials.

 American Library Association Bill of Rights (excerpt)